All Episodes

 Anyway, what can I tell you?

-And then the mob and the media, as corrupt as they are.
+And then the mob and the media as corrupt as they are.

 By the way, a quick hello to our friend Charlie Kirk.

-Um, I do not accept many speaking engagements at all because my work schedule is insane.
+I do not accept many speaking engagements at all because my work schedule is insane.

-Um, and it's the only time of year I take a long break.
+And it's the only time of year I take a long break.

-You know, when when Hannity goes off into the mausoleum one day somewhere, Hannity's America's mausoleum.
+You know, when Hannity goes off into the mausoleum one day somewhere, Hannity's America's mausoleum, well, there'll be people like Charlie Kirk and Candace Owens holding down the shop.

 That's right, Sean.